eubr-bigsea/Compss-Python/docs/source/guide.rst

 .. _use2-anchor:

 ***************************************************************
-Example of use: Predictiong the survival of Titanic passengers
+Example of use: Predicting the survival of Titanic passengers
 ***************************************************************

 In this second challenge, based in this `blog-post <https://towardsdatascience.com/predicting-the-survival-of-titanic-passengers-30870ccc7e8>`_,